NVAnjelo/nvanjelo.github.io/content/en/documentation/code/Classes/structRivet_1_1AbsDeltaEtaWRT.md

 ---

-title: "Rivet::AbsDeltaEtaWRT"
+title: 'struct Rivet::AbsDeltaEtaWRT'
-summary: "Calculator of $ |avoidDelta avoideta| $ with respect to a given momentum. "
+description: "Calculator of $ |avoidDelta avoideta| $ with respect to a given momentum. "

 ---